team-vigir/flexbe_behavior_engine/README.md

 Please refer to the FlexBE Homepage ([flexbe.github.io](http://flexbe.github.io)) for further information, tutorials, application examples, and much more.

+---

+**Deprecated**

+*Please note that Google ended their support for Chrome Apps, the framework upon which the old user interface is built.
+We still provide this legacy version of FlexBE, however, the user interface is expected to stop working in the near future.
+To avoid any problems, please consider switching to the current version of FlexBE and the new FlexBE App.*

+---

 ## Installation

 Execute the following commands to install FlexBE: